 It is wise to purchase insurance coverage since it covers unforeseen costs.
 In fact, it’s even an essential expense.
-However, when you are low on cash, paying for insurance coverage upfront can be a problem.
+However, when you are low on cash, paying for insurance coverage upfront can be a problem when people think of how much insurance to buy.
 Therefore, some businesses opt for insurance premium financing as the solution to this problem.

 What Is Insurance Premium Financing?